vikash-nigam/devops-coding-challenge/README.md

 - All the tools used must be publicly accessible or explicitly documented on how to authenticate.
 - All the tools must be free to use.

+ ## Submission:
+- Provide the link to your GitHub repository in the Greenhouse submission form.
+- Submit your completed project via the Greenhouse link in the email received from the Recruitment Manager.

 ## Challenge Application

 A Spring Boot application that provides a simple user management REST API.